Dimity Reed

-Personal life
+Early life

 Dimity Reed was born in 1942 in Parkes, New South Wales, the middle child of two siblings.
-Her father worked at a local Coles during that time before being enlisted in the war and based out of New Guinea.
+Her father worked at a local Coles store during that time, before being enlisted in the war and based out of New Guinea.
 When he returned from the war, the whole family moved to Victoria in 1946, taking up residence in South Melbourne, Victoria.
-She lived with her mother and older brother in a boarding house for itinerant works ran by her grandmother.
-During that time South Melbourne was undergoing a social change, where a lot of her neighbours and other tenants were being chased out of their homes as their landlords at the time were selling off the properties to developers.
-This was a key event in her life that provided to be catalysis for Dimity’s passion in the creation and development for low to no income housing.
+She lived with her mother and older brother in a boarding house for itinerant workers ran by her grandmother.
+During that time, South Melbourne was undergoing social change, where many of her neighbours and other tenants were being evicted from their homes as landlords were increasingly selling off properties to developers.
+This was a key event in her life that proved to be a catalyst for Dimity’s passion in the design and development for low and no income housing.